frsyuki/spread/README.md

-## Protocol
+## Application interface

-SpreadOSD uses [MessagePack-RPC](http://msgpack.org/) as a client protocol.
+SpreadOSD uses [MessagePack-RPC](http://msgpack.org/) and HTTP as a client protocol.

-Client applications can use following commands:
+### MessagePack-RPC

-### get(key:Raw) -> map:Map<Raw,Raw>
+#### get(key:Raw) -> [data:Raw, attributes:Map<Raw,Raw>]
-Gets a map from the storage.
+Gets data and attributes from the storage.

-Returns the found map if it success.
-Otherwise, it returns an empty map.
+Returns the found data and attributes if it success.
+Otherwise, it returns [nil, nil].

-### set(key:Raw, map:Map<Raw,Raw>) -> success:Boolean
-Sets a map to the storage.
-A column named "data" in the *map* will be stored on DS.
-Other columns are stored on MDS.

-Returns true if it succeeded.
-Otherwise, it returns false.

-### remove(key:Raw) -> success:Boolean
-Removes a map from the storage.

-Returns true if it succeeded.
-Otherwise, it returns false.

-### get_direct(key:Raw, rsid:Integer) -> data:Raw or nil
+#### get_data(key:Raw) -> data:Raw
-Gets a data from the storage.
-This command does not access to the MDS.
+Gets data from the storage.

 Returns the found data if it success.
 Otherwise, it returns nil.

+#### get_attrs(key:Raw) -> attributes:Map<Raw,Raw>
+Gets attributes from the storage.

+Returns the found attributes if it success.
+Otherwise, it returns nil.

+#### gets(sid:Integer, key:Raw) -> [data:Raw, attributes:Map<Raw,Raw>]
+Gets data and attributes from the storage using the snapshot.

+Returns the found data and attributes if it success.
+Otherwise, it returns [nil, nil].

+#### gets_data(sid:Integer, key:Raw) -> data:Raw
+Gets data from the storage using the snapshot.

+Returns the found data if it success.
+Otherwise, it returns nil.

+#### gets_attrs(sid:Integer, key:Raw) -> attributes:Map<Raw,Raw>
+Gets attributes from the storage using the snapshot.

+Returns the found attributes if it success.
+Otherwise, it returns nil.

+#### read(key:Raw, offset:Integer, size:Integer) -> data:Raw
+Reads part of data from the storage.

+Returns the found data if it success.
+Otherwise, it returns nil.

+#### reads(sid:Integer, key:Raw, offset:Integer, size:Integer) -> data:Raw
+Reads part of data from the storage using the snapshot.

+Returns the found data if it success.
+Otherwise, it returns nil.

+#### getd_data(objectKey:Object) -> data:Raw
+Gets data from DS directly.

+Returns the found data if it success.
+Otherwise, it returns nil.

+#### readd(objectKey:Object, offset:Integer, size:Integer) -> data:Raw
+Reads part of data from DS directly.

+Returns the found data if it success.
+Otherwise, it returns nil.

-### set_direct(key:Raw, data:Raw, rsid:Integer) -> success:Boolean
+#### set(key:Raw, data:Raw, attributes:Map<Raw,Raw>) -> objectKey:Object
-Sets a data to the storage.
-This command does not access to the MDS.
+Sets data and attributes to the storage.
+The data is stored on DS, and the attributes are stored on MDS.

-Returns true if it succeeded.
+Returns object key of the stored object if it succeeded.
 Otherwise, it returns false.

-### remove_direct(key:Raw, rsid:Integer) -> succeeded:Boolean
+#### set_data(key:Raw, data:Raw) -> objectKey:Object
-Removes a data to the storage.
-This command does not access to the MDS.
+Sets data to the storage.
+The data is stored on DS.

-Returns true if it succeeded.
+Returns object key of the stored object if it succeeded.
 Otherwise, it returns false.

+#### set_attrs(key:Raw, attributes:Map<Raw,Raw>) -> objectKey:Object
+Sets attributes to the storage.
+The attributes is stored on MDS.

+Returns object key of the stored object if it succeeded.
+Otherwise, it returns false.

+#### write(key:Raw, offset:Integer, data:Raw) -> objectKey:Object
+Writes part of data to the storage.

+Returns object key of the stored object if it succeeded.
+Otherwise, it returns false.

+#### remove(key:Raw)
+Removes data and attributes from the storage.

+Returns true if the object is removed.
+Otherwise, it returns false.

+#### select(cols, conds, order, order_col, limit, skip) -> arrayOfAttributes:Array<Map<Raw,Raw>>

+    cols:Array<String> or nil
+    conds:Array<Condition>
+    order:Integer or nil
+    order_col:Raw or nil
+    limit:Integer or nil
+    skip:Integer or nil

+#### selects(sid, cols, conds, order, order_col, limit, skip) -> arrayOfAttributes:Array<Map<Raw,Raw>>

+### HTTP

+TODO